 Gut Dysbiosis Tests

 While a colonoscopy and an endoscopy can help you rule out celiac disease, IBD, obstruction, and cancers, they will not diagnose dysbiosis.
 From clinical practice, I find that the best diagnostic tools for identifying dysbiosis are breath testing for SIBO, microscopic (not culture) stool tests that identify microbial genetic material, as well as organic acid urine test.
-Apply for a complimentary call to learn more about these tests and how they can help you identify your specific gut dysbiosis type and root causes.
+Apply for a strategy session call to learn more about these tests and how they can help you identify your specific gut dysbiosis type and root causes.

 Why is It Important to Heal Gut Dysbiosis?